dphfox/Fusion/CONTRIBUTING.md

 - If an issue is found to be a duplicate, it is closed right away.
 We don't want to split discussion about an issue across multiple locations.

-- If an issue was closed after a bug fix, but the bug has come back, feel free to open a new issue describing the new variant of the bug.
+- If an issue was closed after a bug fix, but the bug has come back, it's best to open a new issue describing the new variant of the bug.

 ### Open a new issue, describing the bug

-- Your title should be clear, concise, and adequately summarise the issue.
+- Your title should be clear and concise; summarise the issue adequately.
 Titles like 'Why is this broken?' and 'my code doesn't work' aren't helpful.

 - Include as much relevant information as possible.
 We can't diagnose the